cafebazaar/ConstantCreator/README.md

 You can change constant name suffix with `nameSuffix` parameter in `@HasConstant`(Defaults to _CONST).

-You can safely use the generated constants, anywhere.
+You can safely use the generated constants anywhere:

 ```kotlin